2 Cookin Mamas

 Ready to bake decorated cookies on cookie sheet.

-Brushing glaze on lebkuchens.
+Brushing glaze on cooled lebkuchens.

-Letting icing set with cookies on wire rack.
+Letting icing set on cookies before storing.

 Lebkuchens on red cake plate with greenery and reindeer in background.